 - 1. A diagnosis of ASD is provided and diagnostic criteria as set forth in the current DSM are documented in the medical record. - 2.
 Hours requested are not more than what is required to complete the treatment assessment. - 3.
 For initial ABA treatment assessment, the following baseline data must have been completed prior to or scheduled within 90 days of the assessment.
 Baseline data must have been completed no longer than 5 years prior to the initial treatment assessment or as indicated below.
 Please see definitions section for more information. - a.
 Developmental and cognitive evaluation - b.
 Autism specific assessment that identifies the severity of the condition - c.
-Adaptive behavior assessment completed within 8 months of start date of treatment - d.
-Neurological evaluation as part of a comprehensive medical evaluation - 4.
+Adaptive behavior assessment completed within 6 months of start date of treatment - d.
+Neurological Evaluation - e.
+Information applicable to state mandate - 4.
 Additional clinical rationale is required for authorization of more than 8 hours of assessment codes 97151 and 97152 for the initial assessment.

-Note: Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
-Typically, a clinical psychologist is qualified to provide testing services.
+Note: Only CPT codes identified in this document will be approved for the ABA assessment process.
+Standardized psychological testing services are billed with specific psychological testing AMA-CPT code by eligible providers.
+Typically, only a clinical psychologist is qualified to provide testing services.

-INITIAL ABA AUTHORIZATION REQUEST
+INITIAL ABA AUTHORIZATION REQUEST: